-Director of Undergraduate Studies | Associate Professor of English and Gender & Sexuality Studies
+Director | Associate Professor of English and Gender & Sexuality Studies

 - University Hall Room 307

 Nick Davis (he/him/his) researches and teaches in the areas of commercial and narrative film, queer theory, feminist and gender studies, and 20th/21st-century American literature.
 His book The Desiring-Image: Gilles Deleuze and Contemporary Queer Cinema (Oxford University Press, 2013) theorizes new models of queer cinema in the historical wake of HIV/AIDS, based more on formal and conceptual principles than straightforward identity claims.
 The book's ideas and its readings of films such as Dead Ringers, Naked Lunch, The Watermelon Woman, Shortbus, Brother to Brother, Beau travail, and Velvet Goldmine draw heavily on Deleuzian philosophies of cinema, desire, collective becomings, and their unstable politics, without presuming too much prior familiarity.